pranavan15/ManagingDatabaseTransactions/README.md

 ```
 ##### Add database configurations to the `ballerina.conf` file
-The purpose of  `ballerina.conf` file is to provide any external configurations that are needed to ballerina programs.
-Since this guide have interact with MySQL database we need to provide the database connection properties to the ballerina program via `ballerina.cof` file.
+The purpose of  `ballerina.conf` file is to provide any external configurations that are needed for ballerina programs.
+Since we need to interact with MySQL database we need to provide the database connection properties to the ballerina program via `ballerina.cof` file.
 This configuration file will have the following fields,
 ```
 DATABASE_HOST = localhost